 The authority of the NKCES in matters of student behavior is not limited to school buildings and grounds or to times when the pupil is on his/her way to or from school, but extends to any activity which is school-related or school-sponsored.

+Trauma-informed Approach

+“Trauma-informed approach" means incorporating principles of trauma awareness and trauma-informed practices, as recommended by the federal Substance Abuse and Mental Health Services Administration, in a school in order to foster a safe, stable, and understanding learning environment for all students and staff and ensuring that all students are known well by at least one (1) adult in the school setting.

+The Board shall develop a plan for implementing a trauma-informed approach in the NKCES.
+The plan shall be based on the Trauma-Informed Toolkit from KDE and include but not be limited to:

+strategies for enhancing trauma awareness throughout the school community;

+conducting an assessment of the school climate including but not limited to inclusiveness and respect for diversity;

+developing trauma-informed discipline policies;

+collaborating with the Department of Kentucky State Police, the local sheriff, and the local chief of police to create procedures for notification of trauma-exposed students; and

+providing services and programs designed to reduce the negative impact of trauma, support critical learning, and foster a positive and safe school environment for every student.2

 Treatment of Pupils

 Student disciplinary measures should not be administered in a manner that is humiliating, degrading, or unduly severe or in a manner that would cause the pupil to lose status before his/her peer group.
 Teachers should guard against making remarks to other pupils concerning a student's shortcomings.